sravanpabolu/sravanpabolu.github.io/_pages/about.md

 ---
-layout: default
+layout: defaults/page
-title: About
 permalink: /about
+narrow: true
+title: About me
 ---

 Hi there, I'm Sravan.
-I am an influential and diligent iOS professional with over 9 years industry experience in Development.
+I am an influential and diligent iOS professional with over 9 years rich experience in Development.

 <H3>Highlights</h3>
 <li> Design of the new enhancements.